mdeaves/robug-blog/content/posts/drivetrain-concept.md

 I'm not building that.

 Instead, RoBug will **tank steer** — run the left wheels faster than the right to turn, exactly like a skid steer robot.
-It's less precise and causes some tyre scrub as the outer wheels travel a longer arc than the inner ones.
-But it requires zero additional hardware beyond the drive motors I already need.
+It's less precise but requires zero additional hardware beyond the drive motors I already need.

 To reduce scrub, I'll design RoBug with a **shorter wheelbase relative to its track width** than the rover references.
 A more square footprint reduces the turning radius and the scrub distance on the outer wheels.
 The prototype will let me measure how much scrub actually happens on different surfaces before I commit to the full RoBug dimensions.